frillsdev/frills-neocities/content/blog/240409-css-naked.md

 Saying that, in turning off my CSS for CSS Naked Day 2024, I still found things I wanted to make better:

 - Changed my homepage bio list to use a [description list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) instead of divs (more semantics!)
 - Changed my colour palette on the homepage to use divs instead of lists to remove any semantic meaning from them.
-I've already hidden them from screen readers using `aria-hidden` as they're jump empty blobs that change colour based on your selected light/dark theme, but there was value in making them generic af (less semantics!)
+I've already hidden them from screen readers using `aria-hidden` as they're just empty blobs that change colour based on your selected light/dark theme, but there was value in making them generic af (less semantics!)

 ## Bookmarklet
 Toggle CSS on any website, any time of the year!